Table of Contents

 This abnormal accumulation of melanin makes the tissues and skin appear black.
 This genetic trait is only carried by three other birds- the Kadaknath – a chicken of the Madhya Pradesh region of India, the Svart Hona from Sweden, and the Silkie.

-The blood is red in color and is argued to be darker than normal although the bone marrow is back.
+The blood is red and is argued to be darker than normal, although the bone marrow is back.

 Is the Ayam Cemani Right for You?

-Of coure, you can get cheaper birds but they are most times of lower quality.
+Of course, you can get cheaper birds, but they are most times of lower quality.

-Described as friendly but really “cuddly”, so it is not a really lap chicken.
-They will eat feed from your palms so they are certainly not the stand-offish kind with people.
+Described as friendly but really “cuddly”, so it is not a lap chicken.
+They will eat feed from your palms, so they are certainly not the stand-offish kind of people.

-A lot of people will purchase them as pets or to show off.
+A lot of people will purchase them as pets or show off.

 Summary on Ayam Cemani Eggs